arantespp/arantespp.com/posts/articles/skydiving-terminal-velocity.md

 \tag{11} v = \beta\tanh \left(\sqrt\frac{kg}{m}t + \tanh^{-1}\left(\frac{v_0}{\beta}\right) \right)
 $$

-Our question is, _"What is the velocity when the time is sufficient large?"_ To answer this question, let's see what happens when $t$ becomes large.
+Our question is, _"What is the velocity when the time is sufficiently large?"_ To answer this question, let's see what happens when $t$ becomes large.
 Applying the limit on both sides of $(11)$, we have:

 $$
 \tag{12} v_t = \lim\limits_{t \rightarrow \infty }v = \beta \lim\limits_{t \rightarrow \infty}\tanh \left(c_1t + c_2\right) = \beta = \sqrt\frac{mg}{k}